Prasen1/graphite-nodejs/README.md

 # Graphite-Nodejs
 Catchpoint Integration with Graphite
 ---
-We can use this script to pull timeseries data from Catchpoint and store it in Graphite for viewing and analysis using a compatible analysis tool such as Grafana.
+Graphite is a scalable graphing tool for Time Series data.
+In Graphite, data is composed of a metric name, metric value, timestamp, and optional tags.

-This integration relies on a Node.js script that runs at 15 minutes intervals to pull raw performance chart data from the Catchpoint GET: LastRaw API.
+This integration makes use of a Node.js script that runs at 15 minutes intervals to pull raw performance chart data from the Catchpoint GET: LastRaw API.
 It can be used to retrieve and store data for a list of tests in the same division.

 ## Prerequisites
 1. NodeJS v16.x